theleancoder/Peopleware/README.md

 To run the app:
 npm install -> npm start

-To automatically resart the server on any file changes: nodemon run dev
+To automatically restart the server on any file changes: nodemon run dev

 Express link: